1. Home

 What is robots.txt?

-Robots.txt is a text file webmasters create to instruct web robots (typically search engine robots) how to crawl pages on their website.
+Robots.txt is a text file webmasters create to instruct web robots (typically search engine bots) how to crawl pages on their websites.

-The robots.txt file gives directives to search engine bots on which pages should be followed and which ones shouldn’t. (e.g. you don’t want your admin panel being followed, as this may be indexed in Google, making it easier to be hacked etc…).
+The robots.txt file gives directives to search engine crawlers on which pages should be indexed and which ones shouldn’t (e.g. you don’t want your admin panel or dashboard being listed, as this may make it easier to be hacked, etc…).

 How do I set up robots.txt?

-You can either use an online generator like this one or set your own one up with the following format:
+You can either use an online robots.txt generator or set up your own in one of the following formats.

 Here are a few examples of robots.txt in action:

-We would start by uploading a Robots.txt file, to our root directory, so that it would appear here: yourdomain.com/robots.txt
+We start by uploading a robots.txt file, to our root web directory or /robots.txt

 How to block all web crawlers from all content